Chart Color Schemes

 Health performance in Hackham West is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Hackham West faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 44% (~1662 people), compared to Greater Adelaide's 49.1%.
-Nationally, this figure is 55.7%.
+Hackham West faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions that affect both younger and older age groups.
+Private health cover is extremely low at approximately 44% of the total population (~1,662 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.

 Frequently Asked Questions - Health